A Plug-and-Play Method for Improving Imperceptibility and Capacity in Practical Generative Text Steganography: Method

 \subsection{Narrowing the Gap Toward Real-World Scenarios}

 When applying generative text steganography schemes in real-world scenarios, a fundamental consideration is that the generated stego texts should seamlessly fit into the environment.
-Specifically, the stego sampling distribution \( p_S \) should closely resemble the target domain's cover distribution $p_{\mathcal{E}}$: $ p_S = \arg\min_{p_S} D_{KL}(p_{\mathcal{E} }\| p_S). $ We denote the original language model distribution \( p_{\mathcal{M}} \), which represents the random sampling process of the language model \(\mathcal{M}\).
-The embedding process introduces noise \( \epsilon \), leading to a new distribution \( p_S = p_{\mathcal{M}}+ \epsilon \), While KL divergence does not satisfy the triangle inequality, for small \(\epsilon\), we can approximate it as:
+Specifically, the stego sampling distribution \( p_S \) should closely resemble the target-domain cover distribution $p_{\mathcal{E}}$: $ p_S = \arg\min_{p_S} D_{KL}(p_{\mathcal{E} }\| p_S). $ We denote by \( p_{\mathcal{M}} \) the original language model distribution, which represents the random sampling process of the language model \(\mathcal{M}\).
+The embedding process introduces noise \( \epsilon \), leading to a new distribution \( p_S = p_{\mathcal{M}}+ \epsilon \), The divergence from the target-domain distribution can be decomposed exactly as:

 For an ideal statistically secure distribution-preserving steganography algorithm, \(\epsilon = 0\) is considered theoretically achievable, meaning that \( D_{KL}(p_S \| p_M) = 0 \), and the quality of the stego text is primarily determined by \( p_M \).
-But this is not the end to pursue higher imperceptibility in real-world scenarios.
-Despite the great advancements that have been made to decrease $ D_{KL}(p_S \| p_M)$.
-This also highlights the issue of heavy dependence on the language model distribution that we discussed earlier.
-The security and quality of the stego text totally depend on $D_{KL}(p_{\mathcal{E}} \| p_M)$.
-Narrowing the gap between the language model distribution \( p_M \) and the target domain text distribution \( p_{\mathcal{E}} \) significantly enhances the imperceptibility of current steganography schemes, including both distribution-preserving and non-distribution-preserving algorithms.
-The noise introduced by non-distribution-preserving algorithms is further analyzed in the Appendix \ref{kl}.
+However, reducing $ D_{KL}(p_S \| p_M)$ alone is not sufficient for higher imperceptibility in real-world scenarios.
+This also highlights the issue of heavy dependence on the language model distribution discussed earlier.
+The security and quality of the stego text largely depend on $D_{KL}(p_{\mathcal{E}} \| p_M)$.
+Narrowing the gap between the language model distribution \( p_M \) and the target-domain text distribution \( p_{\mathcal{E}} \) improves model--environment alignment for both distribution-preserving and non-distribution-preserving algorithms.
+For distribution-preserving methods, the stego sampling distribution closely follows the input model distribution, so improving $p_M$ directly improves $p_S$.
+For non-distribution-preserving methods, the encoding procedure introduces additional sampling noise, but a better-aligned base distribution still reduces the model--environment component $D_{KL}(p_{\mathcal{E}} \| p_M)$.